• Skip to primary navigation

 • I add about an inch of water to the pan and set it in the oven while it preheats.

-• The I set the mold on the rack before filling the mold with the cheesecake filling.
+• I set the mold on the rack before filling the mold with the cheesecake filling.

-• Then I can simply set the rack/mold down into the water bath and allow my cheesecakes to bake.
+• Then I can simply set the rack/mold down in the water bath and allow my cheesecakes to bake.
 (See more details below).

 • When the cheesecakes are ready, I simply lift the rack/mold out.